 - Behavior (how action could help or hurt).

-Using this process in stressful moments allows individuals to slow down, check the facts, and rethink their perspective.
+Using this process in stressful moments and social situations allows individuals to slow down, check the facts, and rethink their perspective.

 Tools for Tapping into the Mind-Body Connection

 Sometimes stressful thoughts also ignite physical reactions, as the nervous system reacts to the upheaval in the mind.
-Combining CBT skills to improve thought patterns with self-soothing exercises for the body can be grounding and helpful for managing emotions.
+Hence, it’s useful to combine CBT skills to improve thought patterns with self-soothing exercises for the body.
+This combination can be grounding and calming for children and adolescents who are struggling.

 - Paired Muscle Relaxation: Start by flexing and relaxing the fingers and toes.
 Slowly move up through the next muscle groups, working toward the center of your body.